-Germany to win the World Cup is what we’re hearing in the run-up.
+Germany to win the World Cup is what we were hearing in the run-up.

 The defending champions have one of the strongest squads in the tournament, along with attackers, Muller and Ozil.

-At outright betting odds of 5/1, they are the favourites.
-Placed in group F, they’re are predicted to smash through Mexico, Sweden and South Korea with group outright betting odds of 10/21.
+Placed in Group F, Germany are predicted to smash through Mexico, Sweden and South Korea with group outright betting odds of 10/21.

 However, they’ve got stiff opposition with Brazil’s national side.